je-marco/Wine-Quality-Prediction/README.md

 * Share the findings of this project with wine manufacturers, particularly the variables that can be controlled during the production process such as alcohol content, volatile acidity, free sulfur dioxide levels and pH,  and residual sugars.

 ## Note
+Throughout this project, you'll see references to the problem-solving framework, PACE.
+The python notebook components are labeled with the respective PACE stages: Plan, Analyze, Construct, and Execute.

 ## Links
 * [Project Proposal]()